How Rich Are King Charles III and the Rest of the British Royal Family?

 The world long has held a fascination with the British royals, the family which was led by Queen Elizabeth II until her death on Sept.
 8, 2022.
 Now, eyes are on the newly ascended King Charles III and his Queen Consort, Camilla.

 As the throne changes hands for the first time in 70-plus years, take a closer look at how much the British royals are worth.

-Princess Beatrice: $5 Million
+Princess Beatrice: $1 Million

-Camilla Parker Bowles Net Worth: $5 Million
+Queen Consort, Camilla Parker Bowles: $5 Million

 She spends most of her time doing charity work dedicated to a variety of causes, including health and well-being, literacy promotion, helping the less fortunate, Cornwall-based charities, heritage and the arts, animal welfare, sexual assault and cancer.

 It’s only a fraction of the British royal family’s net worth, but Kate Middleton’s entrepreneurial family has an estimated fortune of $50 million thanks to their company, Party Pieces.
 Now the mother of Prince George, Princess Charlotte and Prince Louis, it’s unknown how much — if any — of her net worth comes from the Middleton family, but her grounded nature and enviable fashion sense have turned her into a beloved international superstar.

 Prince Philip: $30 Million (at Time of Death)